Oyindamolajames/AlgoMastery/README.md

 1. **Navigate** to the `solutions` folder to find the code for each problem.
 2. **Read the Approach** section to understand how I tackled the problem.
 3. **Explore the Code** to see the solution implementation in Python.

-Perfect!
-Here's how you can add the Google Sheet link to your `README.md` file in a clean and professional way:

 ---

 ### 📊 Progress Tracker